Yhamad2001/Yousef-hamad-portfolio/README.md

 ## About

-Data Analyst with 3+ years of experience in SQL, Python, Tableau, and Excel.
+Business Analyst with 3+ years of experience in SQL, Python, Tableau, and Excel.
 B.S.
 Computational and Data Sciences — George Mason University, December 2024.
 AWS Certified Cloud Practitioner.